caveman250/SparkTestProject/README.md

    - Distribution
    - DistributionEditor
 6. Build run and debug as normal.
+7. Rerun GenerateVSProject.bat every time you add new files.

 ## Xcode
 1. Run GenerateXcodeProject.sh from the repo root.